MicrosoftDocs/dynamics365smb-docs/business-central/across-faq.md

 Did you read about a new capability in the roadmap or on our blog recently?
 In that case, your [!INCLUDE[d365fin](includes/d365fin_md.md)] might not have been upgraded to the latest version yet.
 If the capability is published as an extension in AppSource, then there is a delay between the extension being announced and its availability in AppSource.

 ## Can I get training in [!INCLUDE[d365fin](includes/d365fin_md.md)]?
 Yes, you can.
 But currently, you have to ask your reselling partner.
-If you don't know who that is, find a Business Central partner [here](https://www.microsoft.com/en-us/solution-providers/search).
+If you don't know who that is, find a Business Central partner [here](https://go.microsoft.com/fwlink/?linkid=2038145).

 If you have access to Microsoft CustomerSource, you can get access to the Imagine Academy site with  eLearning material.
 For more information on how to get access, see the [Microsoft Dynamics 365 training](/dynamics365/get-started/training/index#dynamics-365-customers) page.

 ## Is [!INCLUDE[d365fin](includes/d365fin_md.md)] available in my country?

 [!INCLUDE[d365fin](includes/d365fin_md.md)] is available in a limited number of markets, but new countries are added through Microsoft-led localization or through partner-led localization on a quarterly basis.
 For more information, see [Countries and Translations Supported](/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations).

+## How do I get technical support for [!INCLUDE[d365fin](includes/d365fin_md.md)]?

+[!INCLUDE[d365fin](includes/d365fin_md.md)] is sold through partners, and you should contact your reselling partner to get help with technical problems.
+If your [!INCLUDE[d365fin](includes/d365fin_md.md)] partner then cannot resolve the problem, they will raise a support ticket with Microsoft.

+If you have signed up for a trial and have not yet purchased [!INCLUDE[d365fin](includes/d365fin_md.md)], you do not have a reselling partner, and you cannot contact the Microsoft support team.

+You can find a Business Central partner on the [https://www.microsoft.com/solution-providers/search](https://go.microsoft.com/fwlink/?linkid=2038145) page.

 ## Why does Help describe functionality that I cannot access?
 If your Experience setting in the **Company Information** window is set to **Essential**, then UI elements for the Manufacturing and Service Management features are not visible to you because they require the **Premium** experience.
 A text note is inserted in high-level help topics for these feature areas.
 For more information, see [Changing Which Features are Displayed](ui-experiences.md).